Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/04_Software_stacks.md

     stack, and it also works differently with its **universal compiler wrappers** that are typically configured through modules.

--   We also see an increasing **need for customised setups**.
+-   We also see an increasing **need for customised environments**.
     Everybody wants a central stack as long as their software is in there but not much more as otherwise it is hard to find, and as long as software is configured in the way they are used to.
 And everybody would like LUMI to look as much as possible as their home system.
 But this is of course impossible.
 Moreover, there are more and more conflicts